-With its small size and square edges, the Mini Wireless Multimedia Keyboard can be mistaken for a paper back novel.
+With its small size and square edges, the Mini Wireless Multimedia Keyboard can be mistaken for a paperback novel.
 At this size, it will easily work in just about any living room.
-The downside to having dimensions of only 6.25" x 4" x 1" is that there is not enough room to fit every function a HTPC user usually needs.
-Not that IOGEAR failed, but in order to get a keyboard with 17 multimedia hotkeys and a trackball with scroll wheel, they had to make the keys very small.
+The downside to having dimensions of only 6.25″ x 4″ x 1″ is that there is not enough room to fit every function an HTPC user usually needs.
+Not that IOGEAR failed, but in order to get a keyboard with 17 multimedia hotkeys and a trackball with a scroll wheel, they had to make the keys very small.

 The keys, including the mouse button keys, are smartly distributed and quite comfortable.
 In most HTPC devices, these two crucial keys are located next to the pointing device.
-Instead of going with the typical layout, IOGEAR instead opted to placed these in the upper left hand corner.
+Instead of going with the typical layout, IOGEAR instead opted to place these in the upper left-hand corner.
 This means while holding the Mini Wireless HTPC Keyboard in both hands, you manipulate the trackball with your right thumb and click with your left index finger.
-This really very natural feeling, but only if you are right handed person.
+This really a very natural feeling, but only if you are a right-handed person.
 Lefties may find this setup uncomfortable.
-There’s also a scroll wheel on the left side of the keyboard, but I found it to be not as well laid out as rest of the hardware features.
+There’s also a scroll wheel on the left side of the keyboard, but I found it to be not as well laid out as the rest of the hardware features.

 The last feature IOGEAR managed to cram into their Mini Wireless HTPC Keyboard was backlighting.
 Sadly, the only options you have for the blue glow is auto-on and off.
 The auto-on feature is controlled by a light sensor just above the top center of the keys.
 This allows the device to be seen in all lighting conditions without wasting battery life.
 When the batteries are low, there is even a small LED which glows to remind you its time to change them.